a-r3n/module-3-password-generator/README.md

 ## Credits

+Starter code was provided as part of this project.

+The started code can be found at this GitHub repository: https://github.com/coding-boot-camp/friendly-parakeet

 This project was completed with the assistance of the University of Sydney Coding Course tutor, Tom Szentirmay.

 ## License